GoogleCloudPlatform/professional-services/examples/bq_file_load_benchmark/README.md

 staging table with 10 string columns.
 The tool loads the 100 CSV files with this prefix to a BigQuery table and records the performance to create a benchmark.

+In the future, a parameter for slot type will be added with values for communal and reserved.
+In addition, ORC will be added as a value for file type, and struct/ array types will be added to the values for column types.

 ## Benchmark Results

 #### BigQuery